-Key macro risks we continue to monitor include: (1) geopolitical rivalry and the unpredictability of escalation paths; and (2) unsustainable fiscal trajectories, where debt and spending dynamics appear inconsistent with long-term sustainability.
-We manage these risks through what we own (e.g., avoiding long-duration nominal government bonds), diversification across and within asset classes, and sticking to our valuation discipline.
+Key risks we continue to monitor include: (1) geopolitical rivalry and the unpredictability of escalation paths; and (2) unsustainable fiscal trajectories, where debt and spending dynamics appear inconsistent with long-term sustainability.
+We manage these risks through what we own (e.g., avoiding long-duration nominal government bonds), diversification across and within asset classes, and maintaining our valuation discipline.

 A third risk is aggregate equity market valuation.
 Multiples are elevated versus history, and market returns have been well above long-run averages.
-Expectations are also demanding: S&P 500 earnings growth has been ~10-11% over the past two years, yet consensus forecasts imply an acceleration to ~15% both in 2026 and 2027.
-This is an astonishing growth rate for a market that has grown to represent 64% of the global market cap, and outside of the recovery post GFC (2010) and Covid (2021), would be the third highest earnings growth rate in the last 25 years.
+Expectations are also demanding: S&P 500 earnings growth has been ~10-11% over the past two years, yet consensus forecasts imply an acceleration to ~15%, both in 2026 and 2027.
+This is an astonishing growth rate for a market that has grown to represent 64% of global market cap, and outside of the recovery post GFC (2010) and Covid (2021), would be the third highest earnings growth rate in the last 25 years.
 Disappointment could result in a dual headwind of lower earnings and multiple compression.

-The good news is we don't own the market.
-In fact, the portfolio has rarely looked as different to the market as it does today.
+These considerations help explain why our equity exposure is not higher.
+The good news is we don't own the market; in fact, the portfolio has rarely looked as different from the market as it does today.
 However, it would be unrealistic to expect it to be insulated in a broad sell-off, as correlations typically rise materially during drawdowns.
 This is a useful reminder that we do not - and cannot - manage the portfolio to avoid short-term volatility; rather, we manage it to compound long-term returns.
-On that basis, we remain constructive on the long-term return potential of the businesses we own.
+On that basis, we remain constructive on the long-term return potential of the businesses we own, with plenty of liquidity to add to existing and new ideas should they become even more attractively valued.